tomstafford/psy6422/docs/150-python.md

 * for loops
 * zero indexing

+This is useful if you can't manage to install python: [Google Colaboratory](https://colab.research.google.com/)

 We will do some basic data wrangling with pandas and seaborn

   `conda install seaborn`